theodor349/WeeklyReview/Documentation/Design Analysis/Problem Domain Analysis.md

   - Input for a query could be a date range e.g. this year, or something even more complex like every evening this month
 - User
   - Unique identifier used to seperate different users information
+  - It is not modeled as it is just part of every object, and would cludder the analysis

 ## Events
 - Activity
   - Logged
     - It start a new entry and ends another
   - Deleted
+    - Only possible if no entries reference this activity
   - Converted to a new Activity
 - Category
   - Created